corridor/sqlalchemy-history/docs/native_versioning.rst

 Native versioning
 =================

-As of version 1.1 SQLAlchemy-Continuum supports native versioning for PostgreSQL dialect.
+As of version 1.1 SQLAlchemy-History supports native versioning for PostgreSQL dialect.
 Native versioning creates SQL triggers for all versioned models.
 These triggers keep track of changes made to versioned models.
 Compared to object based versioning, native versioning has

 * Much faster than regular object based versioning